Launching a Multi-Vendor Marketplace VS D2C Website

 5. Order tracking and customer service: The ability to track order status and receive updates on deliveries.
 A responsive customer service system to address any issues or inquiries customers may have.

 6. Multilingual support: If your target audience spans different regions, offering the platform in multiple languages can be beneficial.
-This could be beneficial, especially for service marketplace.
+This could be beneficial, especially for a service marketplace.

 How to Build a Multi-Vendor Marketplace E-commerce Website